S

 There's one in every family...

-We each act out in differet ways: some steal, some do drugs, and some completely devastate the family by telling the truth about the family.
+and some completely devastate the family by telling the truth about the family.

 I did all of those things.
 Sometimes the person who senses the suble improprieties in the family or is witness or victim to the gross dysfunctions, tries to speak out.